 How to Optimize your Product Images (SEO) for Search Engines

 Search engine optimization is widely discussed topic when it comes to content and page structure however, one thing I was unable to find is a good discussion on the importance of SEO in product images.
-This is something that should not be overlooked as correct practices can further propel your website to the top ranks of major search engines such as Google, Yahoo and Bing.
+This is something that should not be overlooked as correct practices can further propel your website to the top ranks of major search engines such as Google, Yahoo and Bing – especially in the case of an eCommerce product photography where webstores can have hundreds or thousands of product images.
 Furthermore, search engines have increased the frequency of image search being displayed in natural organic results.

 How search engines find product images starts with discovery.
 This is when search engine robots crawl your website and recognizes each image being displayed.
 Next, search engines will classify these images based on multiple factors then index them accordingly.
 It is important to ensure you are classifying these images as simple and relevant as possible for the robots.
 Below I have outlined best practices for optimizing your images for search engines.